-The monk can perform a takedown throw after a successful melee defense that knocks the target down for 1 action.
-During Koobar they throw the target just out of melee range.
+The monk can perform a takedown throw after a successful melee defense that knocks the target prone for 1 action.
+During Koobar they also throw the target just out of melee range.

 Rising Kick, Reactive Ability, 1 CR

-Whenever the monk is knocked down it can spin up with a sweeping kick to all in melee range dealing strike damage.
+Whenever the monk is knocked prone it can spin up with a sweeping kick to all in melee range dealing strike damage.
 During Koobar, Rising Kick adds stagger to all targets hit.

 Iron Fist, Attacker vs Defender

-The monk strikes at a target it can dealing strike damage + 1d6 additional damage per Chi.
+When the monk strikes at a target, it can deal strike damage + 1d6 additional damage per Chi.
 During Koobar, Iron Fist is always critical.

 Dycusco Technique, Wisdom + CPB vs Defender

-The monk shoots a damaging pulse from fingertip that deals 1d6 per HP energy damage at medium range.
+The monk shoots a damaging pulse from their fingertips that deals 1d6 per HP energy damage at medium range.
 During Koobar it causes impact to affect a 10' radius.

 Masentoyu Technique, Instant Ability